toml-lang/toml/README.md

 Violets are blue"""
 ```

-TOML parsers should feel free to normalize newline to whatever makes sense for
+TOML parsers should feel free to normalize newlines to whatever makes sense for
 their platform.

 ```toml